 Nothing herein shall limit the school district's ability to change the terms of its existing health and major medical insurance coverage.
 This includes the right of the board of Directors to modify the plan benefits, to change the insurance carrier, and the right to change the benefit administrator.
-This resolution in no way guarantees a participating employee any certain level of benefits during the terms of the employee's participation in the insurance benefits portion of the early retirement program.
-Retirees and applicable dependents are subject to the rules of the school districts insurance carrier and are required to obtain Medicare coverage if available.
+This resolution in no way guarantees a participating employee any certain level of benefits during the terms of the employee's participation in the insurance benefits are subject to the rules of the school districts insurance carrier and are required to obtain Medicare coverage if available.